iPhone 7 review

 If you're interested in the full current iPhone range, meanwhile, take a look at our iPhone buying guide and best iPhone deals.
 Or if you're more interested in future iPhones, read about iPhone 8 rumours and iPhone 9 rumours.
 We also have this article comparing the iPhone 7 and iPhone 7 Plus.

 iPhone 7: Design & build quality

 Let's address the elephant in the room before we go any further.
 While previous Apple releases, and the usual 'tick-tock' pattern of iPhone updates, led us to expect the iPhone 7 would be a completely redesigned iPhone, in fact it features essentially the same design of the iPhone 6 and 6s.
 That's the third year now with the same design.
 Many will say that's a bad thing - but it isn't quite so simple.

-The iPhone 7 looks gorgeous, there's no doubt about that, boasting an aluminium unibody with curved edges and 2.5D glass that helps make the phone sit in your hand much more comfortably, while also providing a nicer experience when swiping from the side of the display.
+The iPhone 7 looks gorgeous, there's no doubt about that, boasting an aluminium unibody with curved edges and 2.5D glass - which is a fancy term that refers to the curved edge of the glass that helps make the phone sit in your hand much more comfortably, while also providing a nicer experience when swiping from the side of the display.

 The iPhone 7 is, physically, the same size and shape as its predecessors, the iPhone 6s and iPhone 6, measuring in at 128.3mm x 67.1mm x 7.1mm, but with a few notable differences.

 The rear-facing camera and TrueTone flash are bigger, and the eagle-eyed among you will spot that the antenna lines are gone from the back of the iPhone.
 Well, not gone, but repositioned to the top and bottom of the smartphone to make them less noticeable and provide a cleaner look.